5 Supplements That Stack Well With Protein

 BCAAs (Branched-Chain Amino Acids):

 The essential amino acids Leucine, Isoleucine, and Valine collectively form what are referred to as the Branched Chain Amino Acids (BCAAs).
 These amino acids are essential because they cannot be produced in the body and must be provided through supplementation or diet.
 BCAAs comprise approximately 30% of the total muscle protein pool and are the primary amino acids oxidized in the muscle during exercise and catabolic stress.
 For these reasons, athletes supplement with BCAAs for the purpose of increasing muscle mass, reducing muscle damage, blunting fatigue, and increasing energy during exercise.
 Hundreds of studies exist on the ergogenic benefits of BCAAs.
 The majority of them show that BCAAs, whether consumed throughout the day or pre, during, or post-exercise; can decrease protein catabolism (breakdown) and support muscle protein synthesis, a physiological process responsible for muscle growth and repair.
 Furthermore, BCAAs are essential to glucose (energy) production; contributing to greater than 40% of glucose production during sustained endurance exercise.
-Best time to take: In between meals with a snack
+Best time to take: In between meals with a snack.

 HMB (β-Hydroxy β-Methylbutyrate):